muheezokunade/Twitter-Dog-Rating-Analysis/README.md

 ## Results

-The results of the analysis, including any visualizations, will be stored in the results directory.
+The results of this analysis will be presented in a report, which will be included in this repository.

 ## Contributing